Korivash/Korivash/README.md

 👉 My name is Korivash and I am a small time self taught developer, I also do video editing on the side and upload them to my Youtube channel.
 Other then that most my projects are FiveM related but I have expanded into Discord bots and more.
 I am always willing to learn new things or hunt down bugs.
 <p align="center">
-👉You can contact me on discord for a fast response if needed.
+👉You can contact me on Discord for a fast response if needed.
 <p align="center">
 👉 My current repositories are private as my projects consist of multiple developers and I am still learning.
 <p align="center">